 Stone took it upon himself to try and shape the media narrative of his arrest before it even happened.
 He suggested that his efforts to give the hacked emails the coverage he felt they deserved had caused many within the establishment to assume something not factually true.
 “Some people just refuse to believe that I was able to bluff and posture and hype, using Twitter effectively to do it, drawing huge attention to disclosures when they finally came, without inside information,” he explained.

 It is reasonable to ask how an indictment of Roger Stone will help the Mueller investigation in its initially stated aims.
 And this begs the further question of what Robert Mueller’s escape plan actually is?

 Two years on, seven months since his last indictment, and very few smoke signals as to Donald Trump being implicated have left Mueller in an unenviable position.
 If he fails to find dirt on the president, he could be excluded from further career opportunities.
 The left will consider him ineffective, and the right will never forgive him for impacting their golden time, when they controlled both the House and the Senate.

 Yet all is not lost for an ambitious man with an eye to the future.
 Should Mueller be able to tarnish irreparably almost every single person or organization that has shown favor towards the president, he will discourage others from providing support come 2020.
 And this is a gift worthy of reward to the Democrats.

 Roger Stone may have lied.
 He may have tried to persuade others to lie on his behalf.
 But even this indictment does not suggest that he had access to either WikiLeaks or Russians intent on causing mayhem.
-He is just yet another pawn to be sacrificed as Mueller seeks to contruct a positive endgame for himself.We value your comments!
-Please weigh in on our comment section below.
+He is just yet another pawn to be sacrificed as Mueller seeks to contruct a positive endgame for himself.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com